Edit in GitHubLog an issue

 runtime: 'nodejs:14'

-In order to test the action, you could execute aio app deploy in the VSCode terminal.
-Once the deployment is finished, run aio rt action invoke your-app-name/generic, and then verify its result and logs using aio rt activation get ID and aio rt activation logs ID (ID is available in the output of the invoke command earlier).
-Below is an extract of result from the activation info.
+To test the action, you could execute aio app deploy in the VSCode terminal.
+Once the deployment is finished, run aio rt action invoke your-app-name/generic and verify its result and logs using aio rt activation get ID and aio rt activation logs ID (ID is available in the output of the invoke command earlier).
+This is an extract of the result from the activation information:

 activation-get